 There can be some tags and scripts in your container that needs to fire even if you are currently testing your site.
 Therefore it is better to use GTM triggers than blocking the whole container from loading.

 Remember: we have to describe the case when you do NOT want to trigger certain tags.
 This means you have to think of your trigger in the reverse way.
 When the trigger conditions are being met during page load or other interactions, connected tags will not fire.

 Simple case: exclude everyone logged in to your site

-visitorLoginState is a very simple Data Layer variable: the valueÂ logged-in means someone is logged in to your site regardless of the user level.
-The valueÂ logged-out means that an anonymous user is on your site.
+visitorLoginState is a very simple Data Layer variable: the value “logged-in” means someone is logged in to your site, regardless of the user role.
+The value “logged-out” means that an anonymous user is currently on your site.
 You can read the value using a Data Layer variable in GTM:

-In many cases a logged in user means an admin or an editor on the site which is enough to create a trigger:
+In many cases, a logged in user means an admin or an editor on the site which is enough to create a trigger:

-If there is no logged in user on your site, the value “visitor-logged-out will indicate that state.
+If there is no logged in user on your site, the value “visitor-logged-out” will indicate that state.
 If a WordPress user is logged in, the name of the role of the logged in user will be included.
-For admin this will be administrator, for lower level users this can be something else like editor.
-Using this info you can create a trigger that matches only certain user role:
+For admins this will be “administrator”, for lower level users this can be something else like “editor”.
+Using this info, you can create a trigger that matches only a specific user role: